Codename: Kyril: Release

-Critical reception
+Reception

 Upon broadcast, most news outlets uniformly praised the serial's all-star cast, heavily credentialed creative team, excellent production values, and colourful locations.
 Variety wrote:

 A two-part winner sure to bamboozle, worry and delight viewers....
 The ins and outs, cunningly well defined, come together with a neat cynicism that marks the entire four-hour adventure....
 Surprises jump up like coiled springs unleashed....
 Beryl Vertue's production looks smashing, with top-flight camerawork.

 Some outlets questioned the film's rather serpentine plot: "The plot is strictly for fans of the cerebral espionage genre" opined The Miami News.
 Some, like The New York Times, questioned somewhat the medley of Le Carre-like intricate espionage and Bond-like action scenes.

 Upon the release of the DVD, the site DVDCompare.com summarized its review as follows:

 A thoughtful blend of drama and action (including a great car chase through London, which comes at the climax of part one), Codename: Kyril is beautifully written (by one of Britain's leading television writers) and gorgeously shot.
 The (very respectable) cast is uniformly strong, and on the whole this is one of the best of the latter-day Cold War dramas."

 HorrorView.com said of the serial: "[T]his is glossy prestige TV at its height, but with the kind of attention to character detail you don't always get to see these days."

 And Alex J. Geairns at Cineology wrote that:

 Codename: Kyril comes from an era where espionage menace comes from the deadly silence of its protagonists.
 This mini-series offers complex characterisations and an intelligent treatment of the theme of trust and betrayal.
 It's not from the James Bond crash-bang school of spying, having been adapted by the award-winning John Hopkins – whose previous credits include Smiley's People and Z Cars.